sxmanton/ChromeWhy/readme.md

 * Log reasons
 * Add options page to set which sites apply
 * Check inputted reason  (i.e. non-gibberish, does not exceed limit for same reason in a day, etc.)
+* Make pop-up look nicer (or is it better to leave it obnoxious)
+* Whitelisted sites (i.e. facebook event page that I'm managing is on task, but want to keep asking why for the rest of facebook)